yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 * Rate Limiting for LLM workload is based on tokens, we extend `Envoy Gateway` to support generic cost based rate limiting as envoy so far only supports request based rate limiting.

 ## Goals
+- Documentation of the 0.1 API decisions for posterity.

-- Drive the consensus on the `Envoy AI Gateway` API for the MVP features:
+- Document `Envoy AI Gateway` MVP features:
   - Upstream Model Access: Support accessing models from an initial list of AI Services: AWS Bedrock, OpenAI.
   - Unified Client Access: Support a unified AI gateway API across AI Services.
   - Traffic Management: Monitor and regulate AI service traffic, including token rate limiting by tracking token usages for LLM models.
   - Observability: Provide detailed insights into usage patterns, performance and potential issues through logging and metrics collection.
   - Policy Enforcement: Allow organizations to set specific rules and guidelines for how AI models can be accessed and used.
-- Documentation of API decisions for posterity.

 ## Non-Goals

 - non-MVP features
 - Routing for LLM serving instances in a Kubernetes cluster

-## Proposal
+## Design

 ### Personas